Ankr-network/ankr-docs/pages/staking/liquid-staking/ksm/stake.md

 import { Callout } from "components";

 ## Before you start
+Ensure the following:
 * You are using a Chrome Browser.
-* You have a [**Polkadot.js wallet** chrome extension](https://polkadot.js.org/extension/) installed.
-* You have the required amount of KSM you wish to contribute in your Polkadot.js wallet (chrome extension) plus an amount for gas fees.
-* You have a MetaMask wallet.
+* You have a [MetaMask wallet extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) installed and set up in Chrome.

 ## Install Polkadot.js wallet